deathg0d/rpi-wifi/README.md

-# Simultaneous AP and Managed Mode Wifi on Raspberry Pi Zero W
+# Setup Access Point and Managed Mode Wifi on Raspberry Pi Zero W
 ###### This repo was forked from https://github.com/lukicdarkoo/rpi-wifi

 ## About